particle-php/Validator/docs/rules.md

 Validates that the value is a valid credit card number checking for popular brand formats and using Luhn algorithm for validating the checksum.

+**Note:** If you want to use this rule, you must install the `byrokrat/checkdigit` package.
+Run `composer require byrokrat/checkdigit`.

 ### datetime($format = null)

 Validates that the value is a date.
 If format is passed, it *must* be in that format.